3DStreet/3dstreet/README.md

 ### Demo in your browser now: https://kfarr.github.io/streetmix3d/

-### How to use with your own Streetmix streets:
+### Use with your own Streetmix streets:
 * Make sure you've saved a Streetmix street to your account using Twitter so that you have a URL for your street that looks something like this: `https://streetmix.net/kfarr/3/my-awesome-street-name`
-* Load https://kfarr.github.io/streetmix3d/ and paste in your street name after the `#` symbol and press `enter`
+* Load https://kfarr.github.io/streetmix3d/ and paste in your street URL after the `#` symbol and press `enter` or use the UI to paste in the URL box and press the magic green button.
-* Your URL bar should look something like this when it's loaded: [`https://kfarr.github.io/streetmix3d/#https://streetmix.net/kfarr/3`](https://kfarr.github.io/streetmix3d/#https://streetmix.net/kfarr/3)

 ### Segment Support